 The faculty in the MS in ABA program has received two grants from the U.S. Department of Education Office of Special Education Programs.
 These grants are described below.
-Student funding for the ABA program will commence in Fall of 2018 and 2020 for TRIPLETS grant and Fall of 2019 and 2021 for RESPECT grant.
+Student funding for the ABA program will commence in Fall of 2018 and 2020 for TRIPLETS grant and Fall of 2019 and 2021 for RESPECT grant, and Fall 2020 and 2022 for TIERS.

 These grants provide full in-state tuition and a stipend for scholars.
 Please contact Dr. Amy Spriggs (email@example.com) for more information on the TRIPLETS grant or Dr. R. Allan Allday (firstname.lastname@example.org) for more information on the RESPECT grant.